MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 Contributors: Darren Engwirda, Xylar Asay-Davis, Carolyn Begeman

-Requirement: To the degree possible, the code for performing remapping should be kept in its own Fortran module(s) for better readability.
+To the degree possible, the code for performing remapping should be kept in its own Fortran module(s) for better readability.

-*Each requirement is to be listed under a "section" heading, as there will be a one-to-one correspondence between requirements, design, proposed implementation and testing.
-Requirements should not discuss technical software issues, but rather focus on model capability.
-To the extent possible, requirements should be relatively independent of each other, thus allowing a clean design solution, implementation and testing plan.*

 Algorithm Design (optional)